Build a Multiple Cascade Pond

 Step 11.
 The waterproof power box may be concealed in the top section of the rockery and underground conduiting run to the house.
 The pump cable can then be led inconspicuously over or around the rocks and plugged in.

 Step 12.
-Finally, add the plants of your choice, fill the pools, and switch on the pump.
+Finally, add the plants of your choice, fill the pools, and switch on the pump and watch your multiple cascade pond come to life.